Table of Contents

-Corporate privacy.
-If you are planning to raise more capital from outside investors for your Cyprus company, it can be a bit more challenging.
+It can be a bit more challenging if you are planning to raise more capital from outside investors for your Cyprus company.
 The country requires you to publicize the details of all shareholders and directors.
 However, the country allows nominee services, so you can keep the information more confidential.

-Language: The regulations and procedures for government projects are carried out exclusively in the Greek language.
-International business owners should take notice to prevent any potential conflict and misunderstandings.
+The regulations and procedures for government projects are carried out exclusively in the Greek language.
+International business owners should take notice to prevent any potential conflicts and misunderstandings.

-Banks in Cyprus normally have a very detailed evaluation and strict procedures, which may pose challenges for businesses.
-One of such challenges is that Cyprus bank may require face-to-face interviews.
+Banks in Cyprus normally have very detailed evaluations and strict procedures, which may pose challenges for businesses.
+One challenge is that Cyprus Bank may require face-to-face interviews.